 Recommended: How Often Should You Monitor Your Checking Account?

 Online-Only Account Options

-Although most online banks provide a customer service line, they usually don’t provide access to a personal banker who can help you to set up accounts, apply for loans, or discuss an issue you’re having.
-Another challenge associated with many online banks: They keep fees low by limiting the range of services offered, and may not offer checking accounts.
+Although most online banks provide a customer service line, they may not provide access to a personal banker who can help set up accounts, apply for loans or discuss an issue you’re having.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.